 Dram shop laws generally outline two applicable violations:

-In Pennsylvania, New Jersey and New York, many bartenders are trained to notice the visible signs of intoxication so they can cut patrons off when they’ve had too much:
+In Pennsylvania, many bartenders are trained to notice the visible signs of intoxication so they can cut patrons off when they’ve had too much:

 In some cases, medical experts can testify that a person with a blood alcohol content of a certain level would have looked a certain way at the time of service, but this is usually considered circumstantial evidence that can’t clinch a case.
 More important is eye witness testimony, along with surveillance video footage from the scene of service.

-Drunk driving is illegal in Pennsylvania, New York, New Jersey and Delaware.
-It’s a crime to drive in each of these four states with a blood alcohol level above 0.08.
+Drunk driving is illegal in Pennsylvania and virtually every other state in the country.
+More specifically, it’s a crime to drive with a blood-alcohol level above 0.08.
 But the criminal justice system goes relatively easy on drunk drivers.
 In Pennsylvania, for example, the penalty for a first-time drunk driving infraction is only a $300 fine.
 Even penalties for second-time drunk drivers are on the lenient side.

 The situation isn’t much better for drunk driving accident victims.
 While the criminal justice system is excellent at punishing offenders for their misconduct, support for survivors is few and far between, especially when it comes to financial compensation.

 Car accidents that involve alcohol lead to a disproportionate amount of serious injuries and victim deaths.
-That’s true in New York, New Jersey and Pennsylvania, as it is nationwide.
-But unfortunately, no state criminal justice system offers an avenue for survivors and loved ones impacted by these accidents to secure ongoing, strong support in their time of need.
+That’s as true in Pennsylvania as it is nationwide.
+Unfortunately, the state criminal justice system does not offer an avenue for survivors and loved ones impacted by these accidents to secure ongoing, strong support in their time of need.

 For many accident survivors and families, the only available option is to turn to the civil justice system.
 With the help of the experienced personal injury attorneys at Justice Guardians, you can fight for your rights by filing a civil lawsuit.
 In some cases, you may be eligible to pursue a dram shop case, seeking financial compensation from the licensed establishment where the drunk driver was served the alcohol.